Primula poetica: Distribution

 Primula poetica is mainly found in the Northwestern region of the United States mainly in the arid transition zone in Washington and Oregon.

 Compared to other members of its genus, P. poetica is found in more open, sunny areas and in drier woodlands.
 Occasionally it is found under the shade of Ponderosa pines but is more commonly found in open meadows with ample sunshine.
 In addition, this plant is also found widely distributed along petroleum seep sites.
 These flowers flourish in areas that provide abundant springtime moisture followed by dry conditions in the summer.

 Primula poetica prefers to grow in a region where the soil is composed of rich humus and fine sand that has been deposited by the winds through the Columbia River Gorge.

 They are typically found at an altitude of 0 to 1,677 meters.

 Propagation

 Primula poetica blooms in a perennial manner.
 Meaning, as opposed to annual flowers which complete their lifecycle in just one growing season, perennial flowers grow for three or more years at a time.

 P. poetica first emerges in the springtime as a small, unassuming basal clump of oval, soft green leaves.
 After this growth a slender flower stalk rises from a few inches to over a foot above the foliage.
-This flower generally booms from March to April, however in the region of the Columbia River Gorge the season can vary by as much as a month or more.
+This flower generally blooms from March to April, however in the region of the Columbia River Gorge the season can vary by as much as a month or more.